-Boardman to Hemingway, 500 kV, Hemingway to Hubbard, 230 kV.
-Includes two sections of series compensation.
+Boardman to Hemingway- Boardman to Hemingway 500 kV line, Hemingway to Bowmont and Bowmont to Hubbard 230 kV lines.
+This includes two sections of series compensation.
 The Oregon end of the line was terminated at the Longhorn station, which is near the town of Boardman, Oregon.
 While the figures do not visually display the 230 kV facilities associated with the B2H project, the 230 kV facilities are included in the model for B2H as they are needed to integrate B2H into Idaho Power's system.
 The B2H project was selected into the 2020-2021 NorthernGrid Regional Transmission Plan.

-Gateway West- A suite of project segments were evaluated for Gateway West.
-These are: Populus-Cedar Hill-Hemingway 500 kV Populus-Borah-Midpoint-Hemingway 500 kV Midpoint-Cedar Hills 500 kV Anticline-Populus 500 kV Of the Gateway West projects, only the Populus-Cedar Hill-Hemingway and Anticline-Populus 500 kV lines were selected into the 2020-2021 NorthernGrid Regional Transmission Plan.
-The Gateway West projects were grouped per Table 7: Regional Combinations
+Gateway West- A suite of four project segments were evaluated for Gateway West.
+These are:

+Populus-Cedar Hill-Hemingway 500 kV Populus-Borah-Midpoint-Hemingway 500 kV Midpoint-Cedar Hills 500 kV Anticline-Populus 500 kV

+Of the Gateway West projects, only the Populus-Cedar Hill-Hemingway and Anticline-Populus 500 kV lines were selected into the 2020-2021 NorthernGrid Regional Transmission Plan.